humanat/takBot/README.md

   - `end` to end the current game.
   - `delete` to delete the current game channel and clean up.
   - `help` to see this message.
+  - `reminder` to set a reminder ping.
+Takes one time argument but understands h, m, d, etc. Ex. `!tak remind 1h`

 **Note:**
   - By default, the player you challenge is **Player 1**.